8:30 AM - 9:00AM - Check-in

 You don't need to be in sewing to participate!
 There are lots of opportunities for participation:

-1. cover contest Entries due by March 4, 2019.
-Please send your entries to Riley Lewis. email@example.com.
-Entries must have the following information: Contra Costa County Fashion Revue, Sewn Uniquely Together, April 27, 2019, and the artist’s name.
+1. cover contest Entries due by March 1, 2020.
+Please send your entries to email@example.com.
+All entries must be completed by a participating Contra Costa County 4-H member.
+Entries must have the following information: Contra Costa County Fashion Revue, The Future of Fashion & Design Begins with US!, April 25, 2020, and the artist’s name.
 Entries must be drawn by hand.
 Digital designs will NOT be accepted.
-Entries may be turned in at the UCCE Contra Costa Office or scanned and emailed to Riley Lewis before March 4, 2019.
+Entries may be turned in at the UCCE Contra Costa Office or scanned and emailed to firstname.lastname@example.org before March 1, 2020.
 Best of luck to all our entrants!

-2. You don't need to be in a sewing project to compete in the Consumer Science or Make It Mine Challenge categories.
+2. You don't need to be in a sewing project to compete in the Consumer Science Purchase, $40 Limit Challenge or Cosplay Challenge categories.
 See the State Fashion Revue website for rules and details about these categories.

 Come have fun at the Contra Costa County Fashion Revue

-You can sew, purchase or upcycle an outfit and enter it in one of the five categories.
-County Winners will qualify to participate in State Fashion Revue on June 1, 2019 at UC Davis
+You can sew or purchase an outfit and enter it in one of the five categories.
+County Winners will qualify to participate in State Fashion Revue on (date TBD) at UC Davis.

 Enrollment in a Sewing Project is NOT required for the following two categories:

-Consumer Science - Purchased (coordinate entire outfit, including shoes and accessories under $40) Must provide receipts (from the current 4-H year) for all items worn by member)
+Consumer Science Purchased, $40 Limit - Purchased (coordinate entire outfit, including shoes and accessories under $40) Must provide receipts (from the current 4-H year) for all items worn by member)

 Enrollment in a Sewing Project is REQUIRED for the following three categories: